Appdynamics/DevNet-Labs/labs/fnd-03-appd-brum/lab-exercise-03.md

 1. Click on the "User Experience" tab on the top menu
 2. Click on the "Browser Apps" option under "User Experience"
-3. Clcik on the "Create Browser App" button
+3. Click on the "Create Browser App" button
 4. Select the option to "Create an Application manually"
 5. Type in **a unique name** for your browser application
    - **Format:** Supercar-Trader-Web-<your_initials_or_name>-<four_random_numbers>
    - **Example 1:** Supercar-Trader-Web-JFK-3179
    - **Example 2:** Supercar-Trader-Web-JohnSmith-0953
-7. Click on the "OK" button
+6. Click on the "OK" button

 <br>